Shuaib-8/DAND-data-wrangling/README.md

 This project revolves around wrangling **WeRateDogs Twitter** data to create interesting and trustworthy analyses and visualisations. **WeRateDogs** is a Twitter account that rates people's dogs with a humorous comment about the dog.
 Additional gathering, then assessing and cleaning is required for functional analyses and visualisations.

 The methodology I used for assessing data quality and then the solutions to clean the data came in the following three steps:
-1. Gather - utlising a flat (csv) download, web scraping via requests and API programmatic download via the `Tweepy` python library.*
+1. Gather - utilising a flat (csv) download, web scraping via requests and API programmatic download via the `Tweepy` python library.*
 2. Assessing - mainly looking for issues within the dataset under **(1) data quality**, which identifies content issues such as missing data and **(2) data tidiness**, composed of structural issues that make the data untidy, hindering machine-readability as seen when there are multiple contents/observations in a row.
 3. Cleaning - acting on the issues spotted during the assessment phase.
 I also utilised a sub 3 step process to implement these changes more clearly.
     - **Define** - document the issue and then signal what is going to be done